Driving in wet weather

 Ensure your windows don’t get foggy by having your air conditioner on and using both demisters, from front and back windshields.

-Visibility can also be affected by the water spraying from the car in front of you.
-Because of this, and not only for this reason, you should increase the distance you have to the car in front of you and drive on the left side of the lane.
+Visibility can also be affected by the water spraying from the vehicle in front of you.
+Because of this, and not only for this reason, you should increase the distance you have to the car in front of you and drive on the left side of the road.
+This helps reduce spray and allows you to drive in the tracks of the vehicles ahead, where the road may be slightly drier and offer more traction.

 Anticipate a Longer Braking Time

-On wet roads, the stopping distance will be longer.
+On wet roads, the road surface becomes slick, and stopping distances increase.
 You should decrease your speed and keep a safe distance between you and other cars to accommodate this difference in case you need to brake suddenly.
 A lot of minor accidents happen in cities in wet weather, since the traffic is heavier than normal and drivers don’t allow more space in between them and others.

-Watch out for puddles and pooling of water, especially when you are driving fast (over 70 km/h).
+Watch out for puddles and standing water, especially when you are driving fast (over 70 km/h).
 They can cause hydroplaning, which is losing the grip on the road when you get too much water between the road and your tires.
+Keep an eye on brake lights ahead to anticipate slowing traffic early.

 Control Your Car Properly During Wet Weather